neoarc/NaMacroJS/NaMacro/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : SimpleJS Project Overview
+    CONSOLE APPLICATION : NaMacro Project Overview
 ========================================================================

-AppWizard has created this SimpleJS application for you.
+AppWizard has created this NaMacro application for you.

-This file contains a summary of what you will find in each of the files that make up your SimpleJS application.
+This file contains a summary of what you will find in each of the files that make up your NaMacro application.

-SimpleJS.vcproj
+NaMacro.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-SimpleJS.cpp
+NaMacro.cpp
     This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////